Coat of arms of the United Kingdom: Changing styles

 The blazon of the royal arms has been changed only three times since the creation of the United Kingdom: in 1801, 1816 and 1837.
-But how these blazons are depicted has been subject to artistic interpretation and the preferences of the monarch under the royal prerogative.
+However, the depictions of these blazons have been subject to artistic interpretation and the preferences of the monarch under the royal prerogative.
 (Note: In heraldry, any artistic interpretation is considered to be correct provided it adheres to the written description given in the blazon.)